stryan/athanor/README.md

 - `InPlace`: For containers, do not stop/start this container during the backup.
 For volumes, do not start/stop the containers mounting the volume
 - `Group`: Optional group name
 - `DumpCommand`: For containers, a command to perform in the container with `podman exec`
+- `PostCommand`: Script to run or service/target to start after backing up

 Backup configurations can also be provided in a components `MANIFEST.toml` like so: